myamiri/Anomaly-Detection-Models-for-Imbalanced-Datasets/README.md

 ![ana2](https://user-images.githubusercontent.com/33470542/81461416-94b23a00-9179-11ea-95a0-607ab3aca2de.png)

-Using BayesianOptimization gave me better results in comparison with GridSearch and I found the hyperparameters very quickly.
+Using BayesianOptimization gave me better results in comparison with GridSearch and I found the hyperparameters very quickly